sttp/Specification/Sections/U-TLS.md

-## UDP Encrypted Transport Protocol
+## UDP Transport Layer Security Version 1.0

-Transporting Sttp over TCP can take advantage of the widely trusted TLS encryption protocol.
-On the other hand when transporting over UDP, there is not a clear winner.
-DTLS (Datagram-TLS) is not widely used and requires a bi-directional communications channel to exists.
-Sttp's primary need for UDP is to provide a true fire-and-forget means of sending data from a secure/trusted environment to an insecure one.
-This section will detail how this will be accomplished while maintaining high levels of security.
+This document describes a protocol that can be transported over UDP that is a true Fire-And-Forget means of securely sending data from one entity to another.
+This allows for communications paths that are one-to-one, one-to-many, or even one-to-none.
+This document will detail how this will be accomplished while maintaining high levels of security.

-This protocol intentionally has fewer supported cryptographic functions than TLS, but the ones selected are widely supported in various programming languages and have a strong history in the industry.
+While other means of transporting encrypted content over UDP exists.
+These use bi-directional communications.
+The purpose of this protocol is to avoid the need to have a data diode in place when transporting data from a secured environment to an unsecured one.

->  :information_source: Sttp over UDP is a 1-way communications channel.
-This allows for communications paths that are one-to-one, one-to-many, or one-to-none.
-If a 2-way communications channel is desired, some kind of hybrid connection can accommodate this need, but it will not be discussed in this section.
+This protocol intentionally has fewer supported cryptographic functions than TCP/TLS, but the ones selected are widely supported in various programming languages and have a strong history in the industry.

-Not all sttp commands can be transported using UDP, and some commands will have additional values that must be present to communicate over a UDP channel.
+This protocol does not allow for anonymous connections to exist.
+Each connection must be manually configured by providing the necessary encryption keys for both the sender and the receiver of the data.
+This manual key exchange is required, otherwise the protocol could not be considered a true Fire-And-Forget protocol.

 ### Features

 This protocol will provide the following:
-* A Secure Key Exchange (Using RSA-2048 bit keys to encrypt and sign the data)
+* Establish a secure one-way encrypted path (Using RSA-2048 bit keys to encrypt and sign the key data).
 * Encrypted of user traffic (AES-CTR or CBC Mode.
 128, 192, 256 bit encryption).
 * Authenticated user traffic (Using a Keyed HMACs up to 512-bits long.
 With varieties of SHA256, SHA384, SHA512).
 * Data Integrity Checks (Provided by the HMAC)